Control 2.5: Testing, Validation, and Quality Assurance

 Objective

-Help validate that Copilot Studio agents, Microsoft 365 Copilot extensibility scenarios, and any related Azure AI Foundry-backed agent workloads operate within zone-defined quality, safety, and performance thresholds before promotion to production through functional testing, regression testing, adversarial testing, and ongoing monitoring.
-This control also supports the independent-validation and evidence expectations associated with OCC Bulletin 2011-12 / Fed SR 11-7 for finance-touching or customer-facing AI use cases.
+Help validate that Microsoft Copilot Studio agents, Microsoft 365 Copilot extensibility scenarios, and any related Microsoft Foundry (formerly Azure AI Foundry) -backed agent workloads operate within zone-defined quality, safety, and performance thresholds before promotion to production through functional testing, regression testing, adversarial testing, and ongoing monitoring.
+This control also supports the independent-validation and evidence expectations associated with OCC Bulletin 2026-13 (formerly OCC Bulletin 2011-12) / Fed SR 26-2 (formerly SR 11-7) for finance-touching or customer-facing AI use cases.

 Why This Matters for FSI